 The practice had an overarching infection prevention and control policy in place, underpinned by policies and procedures which detailed decontamination and cleaning tasks.
 Procedures were displayed in appropriate areas such as the decontamination room and treatment rooms for staff to refer to.

-One of the dental nurses had a lead role for infection prevention and control.
+One member of staff had a lead role for infection prevention and control and provided guidance to staff where required.

 Staff undertook infection prevention and control audits six monthly.
-Actions were identified in the audits where appropriate, and we saw that these had been carried out.
+Actions were identified in the audits, where appropriate.
+We saw that these actions had been carried out.